+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Internal walls are formed in combination of brickwork plastered on both faces and plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Floors are of timber construction.
-No sub-floor inspection was undertaken and hence we cannot comment upon its condition.
+No sub-floor inspection was undertaken and hence we cannot comment its condition.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings, together with internal pass doors of timber construction.
+Kitchen units were visually inspected excluding appliances. appliances.
+Internal joinery incorporates timber skirtings and door facings Chimney breasts and fireplaces appliances.
+Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction.
+Chimney breasts and fireplaces appliances.
+Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction.
 The kitchen incorporates base and wall mounted units.
-Chimney breasts and fireplaces Visually inspected.
+Chimney breasts and fireplaces appliances.
+Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction.
+The kitchen incorporates base and wall mounted units.
+Visually inspected.
+Chimney breasts and fireplaces Internal decorations appliances.
+Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction.
+The kitchen incorporates base and wall mounted units.
+Visually inspected.
 No testing of the flues or fittings was carried out.
+There are feature fireplaces located within the two public appliances.
+Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction.
+The kitchen incorporates base and wall mounted units.
+Visually inspected.
+No testing of the flues or fittings was carried out.
+There are feature fireplaces located within the two public apartments at ground floor level.

+Electricity

-There is a gas "Living Flame" fire located within the living room apartment.
-Internal decorations Visually inspected.
-Paint finishes throughout.
-Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-The electrical circuitry incorporates 13 amp power points throughout.
+Electrical switch gear is located within the entrance vestibule.
+Power points are of 13 amp standard.

+Gas

-Single Survey Gas Accessible parts of the system were visually inspected without removing fittings.
+Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Water piping, where visible, is run in copper and PVC.
-Bathroom fittings incorporate a three piece suite within the principal bathroom and a shower, WC and wash-hand basin within the shower room at ground floor level.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Domestic heating and hot water are provided by way of a gas fired boiler wall mounted within the cupboard off the kitchen which vents by way of a flue to the rear elevation.
-Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.

-Fire, smoke and burglar alarms

-Visually inspected.
+Gas is from a main supply.

+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.